-· Kids' College and Teen Program
+Kids' College and Teen Program

 The Kids' College and Teen Program is a fee-based program providing enrichment activities outside of the regular classroom experience for children and teens from ages 6 months to 17 years old.
-Classes are offered to provide academic enrichment, personal improvement, or instruction in sports, art or music.
-Sessions of six to eight weeks are offered four times a year with classes held after school hours, on Saturdays, and summer camps are also offered.
+Classes are offered to provide academic enrichment, personal improvement, or instruction in sports, art, or music.
+Sessions of six- to eight-weeks are offered throughout the year with classes typically held held after school hours, on Saturdays, and and/or though summer camps.
 For a list of courses, see course description: Kids (KIDS).